 Person with a physical disability

 suffers a hearing loss

 crippled, lame, deformed

-Tips for communicating with people who are Deaf or hard of hearing
+Tips for communicating with Deaf or hard of hearing people

 - There is a range of communication preferences and styles among people with hearing loss.
 People with hearing impairments will inform you what works best for them.